 The 1986 film Class of Nuke ‘Em High is a science fiction comedy film written & directed by Richard Haines and iconic filmmaker Lloyd Kaufman (who’s probably wearing a dirty tank top right now).
-Nuke ‘Em High is a Troma Entertainment production that stars Janelle Brady, Théo Cohan, Gil Brenton, Brad Dunker and Robert Prichard.
+Nuke ‘Em High is a Troma Entertainment production that stars Janelle Brady, Théo Cohan, Arthur Lorenz, Gil Brenton, Brad Dunker and Robert Prichard.

 As a consequence of this fission faux pas the water becomes radioactive and kills a student after he drinks from the water fountain.
 A gang of misfits called the Cretins start taking over the school, worsened by the increasing amounts of radiation in the town.
 A crazy party is held indoors, with a live band, themed as a bikini beach party.